searls/jasmine-maven-plugin/README.markdown

 ### preloadSources - Enforcing the precise order in which JavaScript files are loaded

-**Note: Prior to the release of version 1.0.2-beta-2, the `preloadSources` configuration was the only way to control the ordering of scripts.
-Now that the plugin supports includes/excludes with wildcards, the number of situations in which `preloadSources` is necessary should be dramatically reduced**
+**Note: Prior to the release of version 1.0.2-beta-2, the `preloadSources` configuration was the only way to control the order in which scripts were loaded by the runners.
+Now that the plugin supports includes/excludes with wildcards, the number of situations where `preloadSources` is necessary should be dramatically reduced.**

 You can configure the plugin to load a list of JavaScript sources before any others.
 This is useful in situations where the above includes/excludes options fall short.
-One such situation is when a test-scoped file needs to overwrite the functionality of a production source, something one team ran into with a localization plugin.
-In that case, all of the included files will still be loaded, but anything found in `preloadSources` will be moved to the top, per the resolution rules at the bottom of this section.
+One such situation is when a test-scoped file needs to overwrite the functionality of a production source file before other production sources get loaded, which was something one team ran into with a localization plugin.
+In that case, all of the included files will still be loaded, but anything found in `preloadSources` will be moved to the very top, per the resolution rules enumerated at the bottom of this section.

     <configuration>
       <sourceIncludes>